imcsorin/falso/README.md

 ```

 You can also copy it to `/usr/bin` if you want to use `falso` instead of `./falso` but this requires privileges,
-you need to provide another with `--dataPath` or it won't work:
+you need to provide another path with `--dataPath` or it won't work correctly:

 ```
 sudo cp falso /usr/bin